 Find out how it all began with a visit around some of Glasgow's most historic attractions.
 A must-visit is the medieval masterpiece, Glasgow Cathedral.
 Visit Historic Environment Scotland's website to book a visit and marvel at the building, which has become a favourite filming location for Hollywood productions such as Outlander and The Batman.

 Overlooking Glasgow Cathedral is the beautiful Victorian garden cemetery, Glasgow Necropolis.
 Likened to an outdoor museum and gallery, enjoy a walk through the monuments and sculptures and take in panoramic city views that show just why Glasgow is known as the Dear Green Place.
 Visit Friends of Glasgow Necropolis website for walking tour information.

-Glasgow frequently tops the lists of 'friendliest city and people' in the UK and worldwide.
+Glasgow frequently tops the lists of 'friendliest city and people'.
 And nowhere is that down-to-earth and warm personality felt more than in the city's east end, from traders at the Barras Market to taxi drivers.
 For insights into what has shaped Glasgow's unique personality, visit the People's Palace which explores life in Glasgow through the ages.
 Or head to the St Mungo Museum of Religious Life and Art and take in the impressive collection looking at the importance of religion in peoples' lives.
-Visit Glasgow Life’s website for more details on the People's Palace and other historical museums in the city. *Note that the People's Palace is currently closed for essential building maintenance.
+Visit Glasgow Life’s website for more details on these fantastic attractions.

 Tennent’s Brewery is a must-see for both history buffs and beer lovers.
 Take in Tennent's Heritage Centre free of charge and find out about the rise of an iconic Scottish brand.
 Or book one of Tennent's many tours.

 Glasgow is the UK's first UNESCO City of Music and the east end is where you'll find the city's most legendary music venue, the Barrowland Ballroom.
 One for the bucket list for fans and bands alike, head to the bright lights of the Barrowland Ballroom neon sign and take in a gig to experience that electric atmosphere.
 Visit the Barrowland's website for listings of upcoming gigs and head to our music venues in Glasgow page for an overview of the city's amazing music scene.